somnambulist-tech/api-bundle/README.md

  * [learn how to document your API](docs/api_documentor.md)
  * [configure controller argument resolvers](docs/argument_resolvers.md)
  * [configure event subscribers](docs/event_subscribers.md)

+### BC Breaks in V5

+V5 drops all previously deprecated methods and makes changes to the signatures of the transformer types.
+Transformer types are now readonly and cannot be modified once instantiated.
+This means that the constructor args have changed to include all options and the order has been revised.

 ### BC Breaks in V4